 If you already have a android TV box Kodi may be able to be loaded on it.

 Here we are breaking down the best hardware-to-cost options available.

 There are many who will scoff at the idea that a low-end android TV box will be able to stream Kodi.

 The fact is many can and do a good job at streaming video.

 Keep in mind though these boxes are cheap low costs units for a reason, things such as support or updates will almost be nonexistent.

-Last year in 2015 the MXQ was a popular low cost unit we reviewed at under $40, the box still streams video with Kodi.
+Last year the MXQ was a popular low cost unit we reviewed at under $40, the box still streams video with Kodi.

 I gave out a few of the MXQ boxes last Christmas to friends and family and many are still using theirs daily.